FactEngineCommunity/Fact-Based-Modelling-MetaModel/docs/src/content/docs/reference/about-this-document.md

 ### XSD version number

-The source document identifies XSD version **V1.1** for the `.fbm` exchange format, with this repository providing the 1.2 revision of the broader documentation package.
+The source XSD document identifies XSD version **V0.1** for the `.fbm` exchange format, with this documentation repository providing revisions as they are made.